strongloop/strongloop.com2/_posts/2019-10-2-september-milestone.md

 ## Community Contribution

 We have many community users contributing to LoopBack.
 In September, 14% of the merged PRs was coming from community contribution!
 From refactoring functionality to enhancing documentation, we really appreciate all these contributions.
-Here are some highlights of community contributions from this month:
+Here are some highlights of this month's community contributions:

 ### Allowing `rest-explorer` to Use a Relative URL for the OpenAPI Specification

-The community user [@mgabeler-lee-6rs](https://github.com/mgabeler-lee-6rs) implemented a new feature that allows API Explorer to self-host the OpenAPI spec document and thus use a relative path in `swagger-ui` configuration.
+Community user [@mgabeler-lee-6rs](https://github.com/mgabeler-lee-6rs) implemented a new feature that allows API Explorer to self-host the OpenAPI spec document and thus use a relative path in `swagger-ui` configuration.
 Before this change, the LoopBack configured UI component with an absolute path that did not work well when the application was running behind a reverse proxy link `nginx`.
 The API Explorer now works more reliably.
 Check [PR #3133](https://github.com/strongloop/loopback-next/pull/3133) for more implementation details and discussions over the feature.

 ### Updating OpenAPI Schemas for Azure Validation

-In [PR #3504](https://github.com/strongloop/loopback-next/pull/3504) from community user [@ericzon](https://github.com/ericzon), they changed the formatting of the OpenAPI Schema, which allows it to now pass Azure API Manager validation.
+In [PR #3504](https://github.com/strongloop/loopback-next/pull/3504), community user [@ericzon](https://github.com/ericzon) changed the formatting of the OpenAPI Schema, which allows it to now pass Azure API Manager validation.
 We can now deploy an API as "App Service" and connect it with the API Manager as OpenAPI.
 It enables LB4 to work out-of-the-box on Microsoft Azure.

 ### Contributions from Community User [@derdeka](https://github.com/derdeka)